 The Israel Young Leaders Program (IYLP) is a highly competitive experiential learning initiative that provides Canadian student leaders with a once in a lifetime opportunity to learn about Israel through first-hand experience in a holistic and intellectually honest fashion.

-Participants spend 7 days on the ground learning about Israeli history, society, politics, culture and the Arab-Israeli conflict.
+Participants spend 7 days on the ground learning about Israeli history, society, politics, culture and the Israeli-Palestinian conflict.

 IYLP is comprised of the following core elements:

-- Pre-program education, including required readings, video-conference discussions, and interactive webinars.
+- 5 pre-travel educational sessions, including required readings, video-conference discussions, and interactive webinars.

 - Meetings with Israeli and Palestinian academics, political figures, and experts.

-- Programs at Israeli universities both discussing academic issues, and providing students with a view into life in Israel, combined with exchanges/study opportunities.
+- Programs at Israeli universities both discussing academic issues, and providing students with a view into life in Israel.

 - Travelling to Jerusalem, Tel Aviv, the Dead Sea, and the Golan Heights.